pentagram-lang/pentagram-ideas/syntax/objects.md

     x other.x +  y other.y +  vec2
 ```

-Nested assignment (creates new copies of each level):
+Nested assignment (creates new copies of sub-objects at each level):
 ```
 a.b.c = 8
 ```